 Water systems are extensive, state of the art, and provide plentiful livestock water, all year round.

-There are over 130,000 gallons of water storage in 9 tanks spread throughout the ranch.
-The ranch boasts 7 wells, 5 of which are solar, and 2 powered by the local electric cooperative.
-A pipeline network connects all but 2 of the wells.
-Water quality is fair and suitable for cattle.
+There are over 50,000 gallons of water storage in 5 tanks spread throughout the ranch.
+The ranch boasts 4 wells.
+A pipeline network connects the wells and water quality is fair and suitable for cattle.

 HOMES & DWELLINGS

 Well-designed and situated, the 3,000 square foot main residence has scenic, panoramic views of pastures, junipers, mountains, and never-ending sky… Completely redesigned and remodeled with unique high-quality upgrades, this roomy Southwest charmer features:

 Extensive use of brick stone, slab stone, tile and wood accents.

 - 3-bedrooms, 3-baths (a full, a ¾ bath and a ½ bath).

 - Double-paned, new windows, situated to take in the soothing Southwest views.

 From the covered patios watch sunrise with a coffee or relax as it sets.
 Easy-to-maintain, native plant landscaping adds an artistic finishing touch.

 - A bunkhouse – comfortably sleeps 6 with a ¾ bath